jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (i) provisional tax and terminal tax referred to in section RP 17B(4)﻿(a) or (b):
     (ii) an amount referred to in section RP 17B(5) consisting of an increased amount of tax and interest payable under Part 7 of the Tax Administration Act 1994 on the increased amount of tax:
     (iii) an amount referred to in section RP 17B(6) consisting of deferrable tax, or agreed delay tax, and interest payable under Part 7 of the Tax Administration Act 1994 on the deferrable tax or agreed delay tax:
-  (b) secondly, the amount is transferred with an effective date that is no earlier than the date on which the Commissioner received the later request:
+  (b) secondly, the amount is transferred with an effective date that is no earlier than the date on which the Commissioner received the later application:
   (c) thirdly, the amount is refunded to the person.
 Relationship with section RP 17B
 (6) This section overrides section RP 17B(7)﻿(a).

 ### RP 20 Declining, amending, or reversing transfers
 When this section applies
-(1) This section applies when a tax pooling intermediary asks to transfer an amount under section RP 19.
+(1) This section applies when a tax pooling intermediary applies to the Commissioner to transfer an amount under section RP 19.
 Tax avoidance
-(2) The Commissioner may refuse to accept the request, or may reverse the transfer, if the request is made for the purpose or effect of tax avoidance.
+(2) The Commissioner may refuse to accept the application, or may reverse the transfer, if the application is made for the purpose or effect of tax avoidance.
 Non-compliance
-(2B) If the Commissioner considers that the request does not comply with sections RP 17 to RP 21, the Commissioner may— (a) decline to process the request:
+(2B) If the Commissioner considers that the application does not comply with sections RP 17 to RP 21, the Commissioner may— (a) decline to process the application:
-  (b) amend the request:
+  (b) amend the application:
   (c) reverse the transfer.
 Failure to provide details
 (3) The Commissioner must refuse the transfer if—